-- Place container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4" high.
-This ensures even heating of the container bottom. - Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 3/4". - Container must be half filled. - To avoid sparking, there must be a minimum 1/4" between the aluminum container and the walls of the oven and also between two aluminum containers. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers.
-The time when food is ready will vary a great deal. - Let food stand for two to three minutes after heating so that heat is spread evenly throughout container.
+- Place container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4 inch high.
+This ensures even heating of the container bottom - Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 34". - Container must be half filled. - To avoid sparking, there must be a minimum 1⁄4" between the aluminum container and the walls of the oven and also between two aluminum containers. - Thickness of the food layer must be greater than thickness of the aluminum. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers.
+The time when food is ready will vary a great deal. - Let food stand for 2-3 minutes after heating so that heat is spread evenly throughout container.